Shruthibc-alt/Blinkit-Sales-Analysis/README.md

 The objective is to analyze sales data to understand customer preferences, identify high and low performing product categories, and improve overall business performance through data-driven insights.

+### ⚙️ Project Workflow

+Data cleaning and preprocessing
+Data modeling and relationships
+DAX calculations for KPIs
+Dashboard design and visualization
+Insight generation

 📊 Key KPIs

 • Total Sales